You want smart political talk without the meltdowns?

 Great for you.

-I I wish you the best career possible.
+I wish you the best career possible.

-You know, there was an interesting article today, and you might find this interesting about young people.
+You know, there was an interesting article today, and you might find this interesting, about young people.

-And companies now in America, and I thought this was so fascinating, are now offering salaries to high school students starting at $70,000 a year, and they're training them in the trades because there's just there is a shortage.
+And companies now in America, and I thought this was so fascinating, are now offering salaries to high school students starting at $70,000 a year, and they're training them in the trades because there is a shortage.

 Companies are desperate to hire skilled tradespeople.

-Uh just remember anything worthwhile in life is hard to do.
+Just remember, anything worthwhile in life is hard to do.

 I think there's too many young people that are entitled today.

-No, yeah, that is that is exactly right, and I really appreciate um the good luck.
+And I really appreciate the good luck.

-Um, but my one of my main concerns is actually talking about my generation.
+But one of my main concerns is actually talking about my generation.

-So uh at college, majority of the people where I go to school, and I assume majority of colleges around the United States, is the amount of brainwash or how brainwashed um these kids are.
+So at college, majority of the people where I go to school, and I assume majority of colleges around the United States, is the amount of brainwash or how brainwashed these kids are.

 It's nearly impossible.